ksvendetta/FiberMapConnect/replit.md

 ## Overview

-This application is a professional fiber optic cable splicing management tool designed for mapping and tracking fiber connections between multiple cables.
-It provides visual splice diagrams and workflow management for technical fiber optic infrastructure work.
-The system enables users to create cables with specific fiber counts and ribbon configurations, then define splice connections between fibers across different cables, with visual representations of the connections and their completion status.
+This application is a professional fiber optic cable splicing management tool designed for managing circuits within fiber cables.
+It provides a simple checkbox-based system for marking circuits as spliced.
+The system enables users to create cables with specific fiber counts, define circuit IDs with auto-calculated fiber positions, and track which circuits have been spliced using checkboxes.

 ## User Preferences